-This is the third edition of the Council's Risk Management Strategy.
-The main objective of the strategy is to set out how the council wishes to manage its risks and seize opportunities in an objective and mainstreamed way in order to facilitate delivery of the council's vision, aims and objectives.
+This is the fourth edition of the Council's Corporate Risk Management Strategy (CRMS).
+The main objective of the strategy is to set out how the council manages its risks and seizes opportunities in an objective and mainstreamed way in order to facilitate delivery of the council's vision, aims and objectives.

-The Risk Management Strategy is very much a part of the council's mainstream activity.
+The CRMS is very much a part of the council's mainstream activity.
 Whilst this document seeks to bring together in one place the major components of the strategy, in practice elements of it are evident in a range of council documents such as the corporate plan, capital strategy, financial and performance monitoring reports, and of course in our activities, processes and culture.

 Walsall Council has long embraced risk management as an integral and important part of our business processes.
-We recognise the concept and its practices as a key element in the management of the council and it is enshrined in our governance culture.
+We recognise the concept and its practices to be a key element in the management of the council and it is an integral part of our governance culture.
 The principles of corporate governance apply as much (if not more) in the public sector as they do in the private sector in exercising our community leadership role, working with a wide range of partners, providing diverse and sensitive services and making decisions that impact on the lives of residents, visitors, businesses and other stakeholders.
-We aim to build on our past success to ensure that the council is well prepared to take on the challenges of the local government white paper - strong and prosperous communities.
+We aim to build on our past success to ensure that the council is well prepared to take on the challenges of new legislative and policy requirements such as the local government white paper - strong and prosperous communities, and the future transition from Comprehensive Performance Assessment (CPA) to Comprehensive Area Assessment (CAA).

-The strategy enables everyone involved with the delivery of council services to have a thorough understanding of how important the management of risk is to them achieving the objectives of the service in serving the people of Walsall.
+The strategy enables everyone involved with the delivery of council services to have a thorough understanding of how important the management of risk is to them achieving the objectives of their service in serving the people of Walsall.

-The use of a comprehensive risk management process throughout the organisation helps support our effective and efficient use of resources, and therefore continuously improve our services.
+Comprehensive risk management processes used throughout the organisation supports our effective and efficient use of resources, ensuring continuous improvement in our services.
 Everyone within the organisation has a role to play.
-By fully implementing this policy a contribution will be made to the overall corporate governance agenda within Walsall.
+By fully implementing this policy a contribution will be made to the overall corporate governance agenda within Walsall council.